 Search Menu

 In 2018, Lexington, North Carolina couple Helen and Greg Groce had one of the toughest years of their lives.
-Greg was diagnosed with Amyothropic Lateral Sclerosis (ALS), a neurological disorder that affects motor function — a devastating diagnosis, as the disease is progressive.
+Greg was diagnosed with Amyotrophic Lateral Sclerosis (ALS), a neurological disorder that affects motor function — a devastating diagnosis, as the disease is progressive.
 Symptoms get worse over time, and the prognosis for the disease is 3-5 years after symptoms first appear.

 Helen’s mom Alice Reid, who lives in Greenville, North Carolina, knew the dog-loving couple needed “something happy.”
 In 2019, she found the perfect match: a Beagle named “Xavier.”